Turkish War of Independence: Clashes in İzmit

-Anatolia had many competing forces on its soil: British troops, Nationalist militia (Kuva-yi Milliye), the sultan's army (Kuva-yi İnzibatiye), and Anzavur's bands.
+Anatolia had many competing forces on its soil: British troops, Nationalist militia (Kuva-yi Milliye), the sultan's army (Kuva-yi Inzibatiye), and Anzavur's bands.
 On 13 April 1920, an uprising supported by Anzavur against the GNA occurred at Düzce as a direct consequence of the fatwa.
 Within days the rebellion spread to Bolu and Gerede.
 The movement engulfed northwestern Anatolia for about a month.
 On 14 June, Nationalist militia fought a pitched battle near İzmit against the Kuva-yi İnzibatiye, Anzavur's bands, and British units.
-Yet under heavy attack some of the Kuva-yi İnzibatiye deserted and joined the Nationalist militia.
+Under heavy attack some of the Kuva-yi İnzibatiye deserted and joined the Nationalist militia.
 Anzavur was not so lucky, as the Nationalists tasked Ethem the Circassian with crushing Anzavur's revolt.
 This revealed the sultan did not have the unwavering support of his own men and allies.
 Meanwhile, the rest of these forces withdrew behind the British lines which held their position.
 For now, Istanbul was out of Ankara's grasp.

 The clash outside İzmit brought serious consequences.
-British forces conducted combat operations on the Nationalists and the Royal Air Force carried out aerial bombardments against the positions, which forced Nationalist forces to temporarily retreat to more secure missions.
-The British commander in Turkey, General George Milne—, asked for reinforcements.
+British troops attacked the Nationalists and the Royal Air Force bombed their positions.
+This caused Nationalist forces to retreat temporarily to more secure locations.
+The British commander in Turkey, General George Milne, asked for reinforcements.
 This led to a study to determine what would be required to defeat the Turkish Nationalists.
 The report, signed by French Field Marshal Ferdinand Foch, concluded that 27 divisions were necessary, but the British army did not have 27 divisions to spare.
 Also, a deployment of this size could have disastrous political consequences back home.
 World War I had just ended, and the British public would not support another lengthy and costly expedition.

-The British accepted the fact that a nationalist movement could not be defeated without deployment of consistent and well-trained forces.
-On 25 June, the forces originating from Kuva-i İnzibatiye were dismantled under British supervision.
+The British accepted the fact that a nationalist movement could not be defeated without deployment of well-trained forces.
+On 25 June, the Kuva-yi Inzibatiye was disbanded under British supervision.
 The British realised that the best option to overcome these Turkish Nationalists was to use a force that was battle-tested and fierce enough to fight the Turks on their own soil.
-The British had to look no further than Turkey's neighbor already occupying its territory: Greece.
+The British had to look no further than Turkey's neighbor, already occupying part of its territory: Greece.